keu/docs/astro/add-user.md

 6. Click **Add member**.

-    After you add the user, their information appears in the **Access** tab as a new entry in the **Members** list.
+    After you add the user, their information appears in the **Access Management** tab as a new entry in the **Members** list.
 To access the Workspace, the user needs to accept the invitation sent by email and log in.

 ## Update or remove a Workspace user